 - The enzyme in pineapple, digests protein which softens the tissues before cooking it.

-- I usually serve it with a side of white rice or mixed vegetables.
+- I usually serve it with a side of white rice or air fryer roasted vegetables.

 - A side of crispy brussel sprouts with bacon is great too.